fanyao/branchspec/README.md

 ## Variants

-This repository contains two variant of the exploitation using two different type of code gadgets.
+This repository contains two PoCs, each of which exploits a different code gadget.

 #### Variant 1: **poc_v1**